School of Education

 Additionally, all of the School of Education licensure programs are approved through the Ohio Department of Higher Education (ODHE)

-Initial Programs under CAEP approval include Primary Education (PK-5); Primary Education (PK-5) with Montessori Credential; Middle Childhood Education (4-9); Adolescent/Young Adult Education (7-12) in Integrated Language Arts, Integrated Mathematics, Integrated Science, Integrated Social Studies, Life Science, Life Science/Chemistry, Life Science/Physics, Physical Science: Chemistry, and Physical Science: Physics; Multi-Age Education (PK-12) in second language (French, German, and Spanish), Music, Drama/Theatre, and Visual Arts; Intervention Specialist (PK-12) in Mild/Moderate Educational Needs, Moderate/Intensive Educational Needs; and Early Childhood Intervention Specialist (PK-5).
+Initial Programs under CAEP approval include Primary Education (PK-5); Primary Education (PK-5) with Montessori Credential; Middle Childhood Education (4-9); Adolescent/Young Adult Education (7-12) in Integrated Language Arts, Integrated Mathematics, Integrated Science, Integrated Social Studies, Life Science, Life Science/Chemistry, Life Science/Physics, Physical Science: Chemistry, and Physical Science: Physics; Multi-Age Education (PK-12) in second language (French, German, and Spanish), Music, Drama/Theatre, and Visual Arts; Intervention Specialist (K-12) in Mild/Moderate Educational Needs, Moderate/Intensive Educational Needs; and Primary Intervention Specialist (PK-5).
 Advanced Programs under CAEP approval include Educational Administration (Principal & Administrative Specialists) and Superintendent.

 CAEP Accountability Measures